qynglang/Toward_Explainable_Intelligent_Reasoning_on_RAVEN_Datasets/README.md

 More information for the original beta-VAE model locate at https://github.com/AntixK/PyTorch-VAE

-After training the E-VAE model, please put the checkpoint files in the log folder.
+After training the E-VAE model, please put the checkpoint files in the CMs/log folder.

 ## Full Model Testing
 The code for solving a single RAVEN problem is available in solve_all.py, The function takes two inputs: the RAVEN problems' images, and a “draw” index indicating whether you want to generate a figure for the problem.